Spain in the Eurovision Song Contest 2011: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big 5", Spain automatically qualified to compete in the final on 14 May 2011.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 17 January 2011, Spain was assigned to broadcast and vote in the first semi-final on 10 May 2011.

-In Spain, the semi-finals were broadcast on La 2 and the final was broadcast on La 1, TVE HD and TVE Internacional with commentary by José Luis Uribarri.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Elena S. Sánchez.
+In Spain, the semi-finals were broadcast on La 2 and the final was broadcast on La 1, TVE HD, and TVE Internacional with commentary by José Luis Uribarri.
+RTVE appointed Elena S. Sánchez as its spokesperson to announce during the final the Spanish votes.
 The broadcast of the final was watched by 4.724 million viewers in Spain with a market share of 32.3%.
 This represented a decrease of 9.6% from the previous year with 1.036 million less viewers.